AmbireTech/code4rena/README.md

 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)
 - Starts October 15, 2021 00:00 UTC
 - Ends October 17, 2021 23:59 UTC

-# ✨ So you want to sponsor a contest

-This `README.md` contains a set of checklists for our contest collaboration.

-Your contest will use two repos:
-- **a _contest_ repo** (this one), which is used for scoping your contest and for providing information to contestants (wardens)
-- **a _findings_ repo**, where issues are submitted.

-Ultimately, when we launch the contest, this contest repo will be made public and will contain the smart contracts to be reviewed and all the information needed for contest participants.
-The findings repo will be made public after the contest is over and your team has mitigated the identified issues.

-Some of the checklists in this doc are for **C4 (🐺)** and some of them are for **you as the contest sponsor (⭐️)**.

----

-# ⭐️ Sponsor: Provide marketing details

-- [ ] Your logo (URL or add file to this repo - SVG or other vector format preferred)
-- [ ] Your primary Twitter handle
-- [ ] Any other Twitter handles we can/should tag in (e.g. organizers' personal accounts, etc.)
-- [ ] Your Discord URI
-- [ ] Your website
-- [ ] Optional: Do you have any quirks, recurring themes, iconic tweets, community "secret handshake" stuff we could work in?
-How do your people recognize each other, for example?
-- [ ] Optional: your logo in Discord emoji format

----

-# Contest prep

-## ⭐️ Sponsor: Contest prep
-- [ ] Make sure your code is thoroughly commented using the [NatSpec format](https://docs.soliditylang.org/en/v0.5.10/natspec-format.html#natspec-format).
-- [ ] Modify the bottom of this `README.md` file to describe how your code is supposed to work with links to any relevent documentation and any other criteria/details that the C4 Wardens should keep in mind when reviewing. ([Here's a well-constructed example.](https://github.com/code-423n4/2021-06-gro/blob/main/README.md))
-- [ ] Please have final versions of contracts and documentation added/updated in this repo **no less than 8 hours prior to contest start time.**
-- [ ] Ensure that you have access to the _findings_ repo where issues will be submitted.
-- [ ] Promote the contest on Twitter (optional: tag in relevant protocols, etc.)
-- [ ] Share it with your own communities (blog, Discord, Telegram, email newsletters, etc.)
-- [ ] Optional: pre-record a high-level overview of your protocol (not just specific smart contract functions).
-This saves wardens a lot of time wading through documentation.
-- [ ] Designate someone (or a team of people) to monitor DMs & questions in the C4 Discord (**#questions** channel) daily (Note: please *don't* discuss issues submitted by wardens in an open channel, as this could give hints to other wardens.)
-- [ ] Delete this checklist and all text above the line below when you're ready.

----

 ## Contest scope